truthtracer/gomacro/README.md

+changelist:
+1. feat: add policies for import packages (allow/deny/...)
+2. feat: add build args of building plugin
+3. feat: add some thirdparty pkgs (anyone can remove them if they don't need)

 ## gomacro - interactive Go interpreter and debugger with generics and macros

 gomacro is an almost complete Go interpreter, implemented in pure Go.
 It offers both